 Would you rather create different notebooks for different needs?
 Personalize each one, with pictures, motivational quotes, etc. that will give you inspiration as you work.

 If you are a more visual type person, you can add pictures along with your writing.

 Scheduling Time for Journaling for Entrepreneurs

 Once you have your journal(s) personalized, it is important to find your “creative spot”, the place you will dedicate to your scheduled writing time.
 A place where you can think without interruption, and keep focused on your writing time.

-Beginning the journaling process is as simple as that.
+Beginning the Journaling for Entrepreneurs process is as simple as that.
 Give yourself some motivation and get started.